Report: Facebook provided dozens of companies with access to user data

 To bridge this gap, we built a set of device-integrated APIs that allowed companies to recreate Facebook-like experiences for their individual devices or operating systems.
 Over the last decade, around 60 companies have used them — including many household names such as Amazon, Apple, Blackberry, HTC, Microsoft and Samsung.

-According to the post, partners signed signed agreements preventing the data from being used for anything other than “Facebook-like experiences” on devices.
+According to the post, partners signed agreements preventing the data from being used for anything other than “Facebook-like experiences” on devices.
 Facebook says it is unaware of any misuse of the data shared using these agreements.

 You can read more about the New York Times report here.